anusha2000/M2-EmbSys/Project/5_Report/README.md

 * It provide easy access in the traffic light.
 * Low cost to design the circuit, maintenance of the circuit is good.

-## Applications
-* There is no need of traffic inspector at the junctions for supervising the traffic to run smoothly.
-* The intelligent work which is done by traffic inspector will be perfectly done by microcontroller in the circuit with the help of sensors and the program which is coded to the microcontroller.